Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 Alongside Philly, Boston is also being added to Michelin’s map…another city long overdue.

-By bringing Boston in, Michelin isn’t just checking off another major city.
-It’s acknowledging that East Coast dining is more than New York.
+By bringing Boston in, Michelin isn’t just checking off another major city, it’s acknowledging that East Coast dining is more than New York.

 For Philly and Boston chefs, Michelin stars bring both joy and pressure.